 Hibernate vs JDBC: Which to Choose?

-Are interested in Hibernate vs JDBC and want to know which to use in your project?
+Are you interested in Hibernate vs JDBC and want to know which to use in your project?

-These are two awesome object-relational mapping tools, which both have their strengths and weaknesses.
+These are two awesome object-relational mapping tools that each has its strengths and weaknesses.

 Let's explore them in detail, but first, their introduction.